RyGuy994/MATER/README.md

 ## Introduction

 Welcome to MATER, short for Maintenance, Asset, Tracking, Equipment, Registry.
-This project is a personal endeavor by a coding newbie, designed to provide a self-hosted solution for tracking various assets such as hardware, computers, software, cars, or any item that requires maintenance or service.
+This project is a personal endeavor by a coding newbie, designed to provide a self-hosted solution for tracking various assets such as hardware, computers, software, cars, equipment or any item that requires maintenance or service.

 ## Disclaimer
   🚧 USE AT YOUR OWN RISK.
 CURRENTLY IN ALPHA.
 MAKE SURE YOU KEEP A BACKUP OF ALL DATA ELSE WHERE